Anxiety Is More Than Just Worrying

 Is the straightener still on?

-It’s turning back around just to double-check.
+It’s doubling back just to make sure.

-Jessica x
+Jess x

 Follow: